 Due to gameplay reasons bestowed upon him by his game backstory, Elias can’t strike a killing blow, angered by the limitations that this world has set on him.

 Despite being a high-level warrior, Elias’ mental makes him easy prey for the manipulations of the Enchantress Youren’s manipulations.
 And it’s not long before she sends Elias on a collision course with none other than Krusty!

 Meanwhile, continuing where the anime’s second season left off, Shiroe and Akatsuki are discussing Honesty’s research on Fairy Rings, which can magically teleport players to a specific destination.

 This destination used to change every month, but now the destinations are changing every six months.

 Adventurers are also suffering from a development called log reave, where they just up and disappear without any trace.
 They can’t even be reached via Telepathy.
 Six month months after the Catastrophe, there have been 36 cases documented cases of log reave, and it’s become a cause for concern.

 Speaking of problems, in Akiba the magic barrier is down, and Rayneshia and Elissa are talking about the situation.
-Rayneshia’s mother, Sarariya, comes with the news that Rayneshia is to be engaged to a merchant from the Eastal League!
+Rayneshia’s mother, Sarariya, comes with the news that Rayneshia is to be engaged!

-Of course, Rayneshia is opposed to an arranged marriage and Elissa starts creating a plan to get Rayneshia out of the engagement.
+At first, Rayneshia feels duty-bound to accept but then words from Krusty remind her why she loves Akiba and wants to keep her position.
+She decides to oppose the arranged marriage and Elissa starts creating a plan to get Rayneshia out of the engagement.